We sort your Self Assessment for you. £169, all in.

 • You’re genuinely seeking employment

-For full-time freelance artists, the rules are a little different.
-Full-time employees pay Class 1 National Insurance contributions through their salary, making them eligible for the Job Seeker’s Allowance (JSA).
-In comparison, the self-employed workforce pays Class 2 (scrapped from 6 April 2024) and Class 4 National Insurance which qualifies you for other state benefits, but not JSA.
+Employees pay Class 1 National Insurance contributions through their salary, making them eligible for the Job Seeker’s Allowance (JSA).
+But self-employed individuals pay Class 4 National Insurance.
+Whilst it qualifies you for some state-provided benefits, the JSA isn’t one of them.

 • You’ve made voluntary Class 1 National Insurance contributions